alexiscrack3/git-cheat-sheet/README.md

 $ git ls-files -s
                --stage
 ```
-This option identifies the file status with the following tags
+This option identifies the file status with the following tags.
 ```bash
 $ git ls-files -t
 # H - cached